 When to search for marriage supplements

 - When you’re dealing with lost records, like the church records that were burned in Zeeland during World War II.
-The marriage supplements may contain extracts of documents that were lost.
+The marriage supplements may contain extracts of documents that have not survived.

 - When you’re dealing with people who are (re)married late in life, and their final marriage took place shortly after the civil registration was introduced in 1811.
 The supplements may provide information about their parents or grandparents that cannot be found elsewhere.